porpai1999/OptionalTest/basicC/README.md

-OptionalTest, just basic C# without try catch error
+it's just basic C# without try catch error in my project

 All in One OptionalTest
 ------------------------